chrischambers/First-React-Native-Application/README.md

 reflect the actual alterations I'd make to the backend:

-1. The team fixture was a bit sparse in terms of the details provided - as a result I modified it to include both team's signature colours for displaying in the `TeamBar` component.
+1. The team fixture was a bit sparse in terms of the details provided - as a result I modified it to include both teams signature colours for displaying in the `TeamBar` component.
 2. I've included the outcome in the json, which is necessary for the `ResultCard` component to output informative messages.
 A draw is represented